Twisted periods of modular forms

+Here the $L$-function of $f(z)=\sum_{n\geq1}a_f(n)q^n$ is $L(f,s)=\sum_{n\geq1}a_f(n)n^{-s}$, which converges for $\re(s)$ sufficiently large and can be extended analytically to the whole complex plane.
+Note that each $r_t$ can be regarded an element in $S_k^{\ast}:=\Hom_{\mathbb{C}}(S_k,\mathbb{C})$.
+The result of Eichler and Shimura (\cite{Eichlerperiod,Manin1973,Kohnen1984}) asserts that odd periods $r_1,r_3,...,r_{k-3}$ (or even periods $r_0,r_2,...,r_{k-2}$) span the vector space $S_k^{\ast}$.
+However, these periods are not linearly independent.
+In fact, they are subject to many linear dependence relations, called the Eichler-Shiumra relations \cite{Manin1973}.
 This leads to a natural question.
 Which periods are linearly independent?
 The first work in this direction that we are aware of is \cite{Fukuhara07}, in which Fukuhara found an explicit subset of odd periods that forms a basis for $S_k^{\ast}$.
 Recently, Lei et al. \cite{oddperiods,evenperiods} have provided some evidence for the linear independence of odd periods and even periods for modular forms, respectively.
 Furthermore, the linear independence between an odd and an even periods has been addressed in \cite{Xueoddandevenperiods}.

 In this paper, we consider the \textit{twisted periods} of modular forms, which are natural generalizations of periods.
 Let $\chi$ be a primitive Dirichlet character mod $D$.
 For $0\leq n\leq k-2$, we define the $n$-th twisted period for $f\in S_k$ (\cite[p.~978]{twistedLvaluesFukuhara}) to be